ansys/pyscadeone/doc/source/examples/fmu_export/index.rst

-.. _Export FMU Example:
+.. _ref_fmu_example:

 .. currentmodule:: ansys.scadeone.core.svc.fmu

 ==========
 Export FMU
 ==========
-In this section, we present how we can build an FMU package for FMI 2.0 (see :ref:`FMU Export`).
+This section presents how to build an FMU package for FMI 2.0 (see :ref:`ref_fmu_export`).

-This can also be done through the command line, see how :ref:`at the end of the section <FMUex_command_line>`.
+This can also be done through the command line, see how :ref:`at the end of the section <fmu_export_cli>`.

-We use the same ``QuadFlightControl`` example.
+The  ``QuadFlightControl`` example is used.
 To set up the example see :ref:`QuadFlightControl python setup`.

-In addition, we import the FMU related package:
+The following package must be used:

 .. code-block:: python

     from ansys.scadeone.core.svc.fmu import FMU_2_Export

-For that example, we rely on a code generation job named `CodeGen`.
+The example relies on a code generation job named `CodeGen`.
-We first create a :py:class:`FMU_2_Export` object for this job:
+A :py:class:`FMU_2_Export` object is created for this job:

 .. literalinclude:: quad_flight_control-fmu.py
     :lines: 17-22

-To generate and build the FMU, we need to have the code generation job executed, which produces the C code from the Swan model (execution is done from the Scade One IDE).
+To generate and build the FMU, ensure to have the code generation job executed, which produces the C code from the Swan model (execution is done from the Scade One IDE).
 The script can then access the generated code data.